The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners in the field.

 Peter Evans is a lecturer in the institute of Education, Community and Society, and former director of the MSc in Management of Training and Development.
 He is course organiser for ‘Digital Education: strategy and policy’, and for 'Wider Themes in Digital Education' and he teaches on ‘Introduction to Digital Environments for Learning’.
 He previously worked in the community media and cultural sectors, especially in formal and non-formal learning initiatives.
 His research interests are in social media and workplace learning.

-Within the School of Education, Tim is a part-time PhD student and a tutor on ‘Assessment, Learning an Digital Education’.
-Additionally, he is an Academic Coordinator for the MSc in Clinical Education in the University’s Centre for Medical Education.
-His research interests include the influence of technology on autobiographical memory, as well as in the dynamics of online collaboration.
+Within the School of Education, Tim is a tutor on ‘Assessment, Learning and Digital Education’, and supervises MSc Digital Education dissertations and PhDs.
+He is an associate of the Centre for Research in Digital Education.
+Additionally, he is an Academic Coordinator for the MSc in Clinical Education in Edinburgh Medical School.
+His research interests include the relationship between technology and memory; distributed cognition, sociomateriality and assessment; and the dynamics of online collaboration.

 Professor Dragan Gasevic

-Dragan Gasevic is Professor in Learning Analytics and Informatics in a joint appointment between the School of Education and the School of Informatics.
+Dragan Gašević is Professor of Learning Analytics in the Faculty of Education and Adjunct Professor in the Faculty of Information Technology at Monash University.
+Before his current post (Feb 2015-Feb 2018), he was Professor and Chair in Learning Analytics and Informatics at the University of Edinburgh.
 He is interested in computational methods that can shape next-generation learning and software technologies and advance our understanding of information seeking, sense-making, and self-regulated and social learning.
 He is course leader for ‘Learning analytics: process and theory’.

 James is an ESRC-funded PhD student in the Centre for Research in Digital Education.
 He contributes to the Assessment and Learning in Digital Environments course on the subject of multimodality within assessment, which is the focus of his Doctoral Research.
 He has previously contributed as a tutor on the Introduction to Digital Environments for Learning course and, working with other members of the Digital Education team, has undertaken research into the learning spaces of online students.